grosser/air_man/Readme.md

-Randomly assign a person to any new high-frequency airbrake error, so shit gets fixed.
- - reports by error_id
+Email notifications for high-frequency Airbrake errors
+ - sends email to 1 assignee and all ccs
- - reposts error after configurable duration
+ - reposts same error only after configured duration
- - ccs other interested parties
  - sends error summary (details + aggragated backtraces from last 100 notices)

 ```